chromeos-games/JIA-3337-match4/readme.md

 * Leaderboard doesn't update when the game is drawed
 * Game replay doesn't display names if the winning player replays
 * Game replay colors are incorrect if player 2 did not go first
-* Game replay always shows an extra move at 0,0
+* Game replay sometimes starts with an extra move at 0,0

 ## Version 0.3.0